Config Reference — Overview¶

 Validation¶

 Ubunye validates the rendered YAML against strict Pydantic v2 models.
+Unknown fields are rejected with typo suggestions; undefined Jinja variables fail immediately.
 Run validation before deploying:

 Reference pages¶